chanel-y/BSides-CodeQL101/queries/csharp/3 - DataFlow/README.md

   }
 }

-module MyFlow = DataFlow::Global<MyFlowConfiguration>;
+module FlowsFromInsufficientSizeToRSACreationFlow = DataFlow::Global<FlowsFromInsufficientSizeToRSACreation>;

 from DataFlow::Node source, DataFlow::Node sink
-where MyFlow::flow(source, sink)
+where FlowsFromInsufficientSizeToRSACreationFlow::flow(source, sink)
-select source, "Dataflow to $@.", sink, sink.toString()
+select source, "Dataflow from int with value <2048 to create RSA at $@.", sink, sink.toString()
 ```

+All we need to do is populate the isSource and isSink predicates.
 Both of these predicates have a DataFlow::Node argument which we will be defining by rewriting the queries we wrote before:

 ```
 predicate isSource(DataFlow::Node source) { source.asExpr().(IntegerLiteral).getValue().toInt() < 2048 }